thenightcatauthor/Epigenesis/README.md

 ## Copyright

+© 2025 TheNightCat
-© 2025 Thien (pen name: Mèo Đêm / TheNightCat)
+ (pen name: Mèo Đêm / TheNightCat)

 All rights reserved.
 This repository serves as proof of authorship and timestamp only.